jwt625/jwt625.github.io/_posts/2025-01-10-fiber2chip-history-concept.md

 ## And shake them really well: lasers

 How can we do better and get good low-entropy light?
 Remember those spectral lines, those might be useful!
 There is also another blessing for us: light, or photons, are [bosons](https://en.wikipedia.org/wiki/Boson).
 What do you think being bosons mean?
 Party?
 No, it means we are staying together, whenever it is possible, no matter heaven or hell, or superposition of both.
-I'm taking about this because I like to think about this as one of the fundamental reasons why lasers would work.
+I'm taking about this because I like to think about this as one of the fundamental reasons why lasers would work generating a "clean" state of light.

-Here is an example of photons being bosons: when you send single photons to a 50:50 [beam splitter](https://www.edmundoptics.com/knowledge-center/application-notes/optics/what-are-beamsplitters/).
-I thought about making the drawings, but [this blog](https://galileo-unbound.blog/2022/05/08/the-many-worlds-of-the-quantum-beam-splitter/) perfectly captured the two cases I wanted to include here:
+Here is an example of photons being bosons: when you send single photons to a 50:50 [beam splitter](https://www.edmundoptics.com/knowledge-center/application-notes/optics/what-are-beamsplitters/), which is just a half-transparent half-reflective piece of glass at an angle of 45 degree (I thought about making the drawings, but [this blog](https://galileo-unbound.blog/2022/05/08/the-many-worlds-of-the-quantum-beam-splitter/) perfectly captured the two cases I wanted to include here):
 - When you send just one photon to one of the two input channels:
 - ![single_photon_BS](/assets/images/2025/Photonics_history/quantum1photonbs-1.webp)
 - Look we have "modes" again, more on them later.